DrummerDee/PPG-FrontEnd/README.md

 4. Node Dependencies
 5. Prerequisities

+## What was learned
+Besides learning more details about my favorite characters, I revisted how to fetch data from an API.
+In this case, the api is one that I created on the server side.
+I learned to format my code more efficiently so that other programmers, and myself, can easily read what I'm accomplsihing.
+Lastly, I learned to use my developer tools more which helped me to correct my application's mobile responsiveness and accessability.

 ## Built With
-* Express
-* Cors
 * Html
 * CSS
 * Javascript

-## What was learned
-With this project, you will learn to correctly fetch data from an API on the client side

 ### Optimizations
 * Allow users to add characters